Nimzr/PS-WordSequencer/README.md

 # what it do
-This is part of a code challenge, at the moment this powershell functions accepts a text file and turns the content into a series of 3-word-sequences, and then it ranks them based on occurance.
+This is part of a code challenge, at the moment this powershell function accepts a text file and turns the content into a series of 3-word-sequences, and then it ranks them based on occurrence.
 You have the option to decide how many results are returned to you.
 Bonus you get to see the whole file fly by in the terminal 1 word at a time.
 ![hackerman](./Assets/hackerman.jpg?raw=true "hackerman")